Egypt’s Islam

-Egypt, the land of pharaohs and pyramids, also boasts a rich and vibrant Islamic heritage.
-Before planning your trip to Egypt, you better know about religions of Egypt.
-Islam’s arrival in the 7th century CE marked a turning point, shaping Egyptian culture, architecture, and society.
-Understanding Egypt’s Islam is not just for religious scholars; it’s vital for any traveler seeking a deeper appreciation for this captivating country.
+Egypt is the land of pharaohs, pyramids, and also hosts a rich and vibrant Islamic heritage.
+Before your start planning your trip to Egypt, you better know about religions of Egypt.
+Indeed, the arrival of Islam in the 7th century CE marked a turning point, shaping Egyptian culture, architecture, and society.
+Understanding Egypt’s Islam is not only for religious scholars; it is imperative for any traveler seeking to appreciate this country more fully.

 The constitution of Egypt states that “Islam is the religion of the state, and that the principles of Islamic Sharia are the main source of legislation”.
 Islam is the third of the Monotheistic Abrahamic Faith.
 Islam originated with the teachings of Prophet Muhammad in the 7th century.
 Muslims believe that Muhammad is the last of all religious prophets and that the Qur’an was revealed to him by God.
 Islam derives from the word submission and obedience to God is a primary theme in this religion.

-Unfortunately, the western media often portrays Islam in an erroneous way.
+Unfortunately, it is general tendency of the western media to portray Islam in an erroneous way.
 They try to create a picture of rigid and fanatical fundamentalists.
-This is, of course far from the truth.
+Of course, this is far from the truth.
 Islam is a universal religion.
 It claims to be the true way to Allah for all peoples, for all times.

-The concept of universality in a religion requires that it overcomes not only geographic and national boundaries.
-But also the boundaries of time.
-Only Islam is able to make this claim.
-Because it is a religion whose teachings are related to the human psyche, i.e., its soul and spirit.
+The concept of universality in religion requires that it overcomes not only the bounds of geography and nation but also the bounds of time.
+Only Islam can boast of this feat.
+For the simple reason that it is a a religion whose teachings are related to the human psyche, i.e., its soul and spirit.
 Islam emphasizes that any religion which is rooted in the human psyche transcends time and space.
-As the human psyche is unchangeable, then the religion which is closely connected to it is unchangeable also.
+As the human psyche is unchangeable, then the religion which is closely connected with it is unchangeable also.

 1- Acceptance of all teaching